coleaiseosa/meet/README.md

 - As a user, I should be able to use the APP when offline so that i can still access the application even without being online.

--As a user, I should be able to Visualize the data so that i can see a chart with the number of upcoming events in each city.
+- As a user, I should be able to Visualize the data so that i can see a chart with the number of upcoming events in each city.

 # Scenarios for User stories: